-- The State Fire Management Officer (SFMO) provides leadership for their - agency fire and fire aviation management program.
-The SFMO is responsible - 4 and accountable for providing planning, coordination, training, technical - guidance, and oversight to the state fire management programs.
-The SFMO also - 6 represents the State Director on interagency geographic area coordination - groups and Multi-Agency Coordination (MAC) groups.
-The SFMO provides - 8 feedback to Districts/Field Offices on performance requirements.
+- 29 The State Fire Management Officer (SFMO) provides leadership for their - agency fire and fire aviation management program.
+The SFMO is responsible

+- and accountable for providing planning, coordination, training, technical - guidance, and oversight to the state fire management programs.
+The SFMO also - represents the State Director on interagency geographic area coordination - groups and Multi-Agency Coordination (MAC) groups.
+The SFMO provides - 5 feedback to Districts/Field Offices on performance requirements.

-10 District/Field Office Fire Management Officer
+District/Field Office Fire Management Officer

-11 The District/Field Office Fire Management Officer (FMO) is responsible and accountable for providing leadership for fire and fire aviation management
+8 The District/Field Office Fire Management Officer (FMO) is responsible and accountable for providing leadership for fire and fire aviation management

-13 programs at the local level.
+10 programs at the local level.

-The Fire Management Officer:
+12 The Fire Management Officer:

-- determines program requirements to implement land use decisions through the Fire Management Plan (FMP) to meet land management objectives; - negotiates interagency agreements and represents the District/Field Office Manager on local interagency fire and fire aviation groups; - 20 meets Fire Staff Performance Requirements for Fire Operations; and - fulfills FMO Safety and Health Responsibilities for the Fire Program.
+- determines program requirements to implement land use decisions through the Fire Management Plan (FMP) to meet land management objectives; - negotiates interagency agreements and represents the District/Field Office Manager on local interagency fire and fire aviation groups; - meets Fire Staff Performance Requirements for Fire Operations; and - fulfills FMO Safety and Health Responsibilities for the Fire Program.

-3 Experience requirements for positions in Alaska Fire Service, Oregon and in an IDP within a defined time period.
+20 Experience requirements for positions in Alaska Fire Service, Oregon and

-- California (O&C) Districts, NIFC, national office, and other fire management - 25 positions in units and state/regional offices will be established as vacancies - occur, but will be commensurate with the position's scope of responsibilities. - The developmental training to fully achieve competencies should be addressed
+- 21 California (O&C) Districts, NIFC, national office, and other fire management - 22 positions in units and state/regional offices will be established as vacancies - occur, but will be commensurate with the position's scope of responsibilities. - The developmental training to fully achieve competencies should be addressed